zero-deps/.github/profile/README.md

 * frontier - http/websocket server for zio
 * jmh-json - comparison of json libraries
 * purs - is merged to proto
+* zio-nio - forked nio version which works with frontier